Is It Safe To Drink Coffee After a Tooth Extraction?

 Dry Socket

 Once your dentist pulls out your tooth, a blood clot will form over the hole in your gums, which will help protect the opening from bacteria and speed up the healing process.
 When you drink hot coffee after your procedure, its high temperature can prevent a blood clot from forming or dislodge a newly formed blood clot.
-It can also irritate nerve endings in the exposed socket.
+It can also irritate the nerves in the exposed socket.

 Accidental Burns